caoruicn1/My-Notes/Notes/Equity_Market.md

         - $$W_p = \frac{E(R_p)-R_f}{A \times \sigma_p^2}, W_f = 1-w_p$$
     - ![Portfolio_Frontier](what/Equity_Market_3.png)

+- **Indifference curve**
+    - 无差异曲线是有相同的utility的一系列risk和return的组合。

 - **Capital Allocation Line(CAL)**
     - It's a straight line that represents all possible risk-return combinations avaiable to the investor.
     - ![Portfolio_Frontier](what/Equity_Market_4.png)

+- **Attention!**
+    - The indifference curve represents what is acceptable to the investor
+    - The capital allocation line represents what is available in the market.
+    - The point of tangency represents where the investor can obtain the greatest utility from what is avaiable.

 ## Lecture 2: CAPM and Multifactor Models